wchristian/perl5_wiki/Perl-7,-XS-and-Devel::PPPort.md

 When bumping the Perl Major version to 7, this is going to raise two different but related issues with XS code.

 1. Incorrect and common usage of `PERL_VERSION` checks in xs code
-1. An existing protection in `ppport.h` provided by [Devel::PPPort](https://metacpan.org/pod/Devel::PPPort) to die on major version above 5
+1. An existing protection in `ppport.h` provided by [Devel::PPPort](https://metacpan.org/pod/Devel::PPPort) to die if the major version is not 5

-# Incorrect usage of PERL_VERSION
+# Incorrect usage of `PERL_VERSION`

 ## Description of the problem

-It's a common pattern, even if incorrect as incomplete to have such pattern in xs code:
+It is a common pattern(even if incorrect) to check only `PERL_VERSION` in xs code:

 ```c
 #if PERL_VERSION < 13 || (PERL_VERSION == 13 && PERL_SUBVERSION < 9)